Climatik-Project/Climatik-Project/README.md

 ### 7.2.3 Power Capping Operator Integration

 The power capping operator integrates with vLLM deployments in the same way as it does with KServe.
-It watches for changes in the vLLM deployments and their associated KEDA ScaleObjects.
+It watches for changes in the vLLM deployments and their associated KEDA ScaledObjects.

 The power capping operator performs the following steps:

 1. Monitors the power consumption metrics from Kepler for the vLLM deployments.
-2. Retrieves the KEDA ScaleObject associated with each vLLM deployment.
+2. Retrieves the KEDA ScaledObject associated with each vLLM deployment.
-3. Adjusts the `maxReplicaCount` of the KEDA ScaleObject based on the power consumption metrics and the defined power capping rules.
+3. Adjusts the `maxReplicaCount` of the KEDA ScaledObject based on the power consumption metrics and the defined power capping rules.
-4. Updates the KEDA ScaleObject to enforce the power capping limits.
+4. Updates the KEDA ScaledObject to enforce the power capping limits.

 The integration with vLLM ensures that the power capping operator can effectively manage the power consumption of vLLM deployments, similar to how it manages KServe deployments.